U.S. death sentences wane, even in Texas county with most executions

 "Harris County is generally considered to be 'Exhibit A' when it comes to the death penalty in the United States," said Robert Dunham, executive director of the Death Penalty Information Center, which monitors U.S. capital punishment.
 "It has also experienced some of the greatest changes in attitude of any county in the United States."

-The county, which includes Houston and is Texas' largest with about 4.5 million people, has sentenced 116 people to be executed since 1976.
+The county, which includes Houston and is Texas' largest with about 4.5 million people, has seen 126 people it sentenced to death be executed since 1976.

 In past races for the county's top prosecutor, campaigns boasted about how many people they sent to death row.
 But no more.